Cookie Consent

 Sessions with Two or More Presenters

-There are several scenarios in which faculty members are paired to present on a topic.
+There are several scenarios in which speakers are paired to present on a topic.
 Some presenters may submit a joint proposal with one or two individuals, the proposal is chosen, and no changes to the presenters or scope of the topic are made by the committee.
 Some may be paired with a co-presenters who submitted a similar proposal and the committee wants the experience and expertise of both individuals.
 There are some situations where a presenter’s proposal is chosen and the committee identifies a co-presenter or asks the person who proposed to find a co-presenter who provides a certain perspective.
-With any of these scenarios – faculty members must coordinate and plan the session, materials, and the presentation together.
-AHLA expects each individual to spend the time necessary meeting with your co-presenters, contributing to the materials, and planning and reviewing the presentation in advance of the program.
+With any of these scenarios – speakers must coordinate and plan the session, materials, and the presentation together.
+AHLA expects each individual to spend the time necessary meeting with your co-presenters, contributing to the materials, and planning and reviewing the presentation in advance of the conference.

 Moderators